 2. Hot and Cold Therapy

 Cold therapy relieves pain and inflammation.
 On the other hand, hot therapy improves blood circulation to promote healing.
 When using in combination, you should start with cold therapy to relieve your pain and then move on to hot therapy to boost healing and increase your blood flow to the spine.
-Each therapy has its pros in treating herniated discs.
+Each treatment has its pros in treating herniated discs.

 Acupuncture is an old-school ancient Chinese alternative treatment for herniated discs.
-The process is based on the concept that everyone has their own specific energy force called Qi (pronounced “chee”).
+The process is based on the concept that everyone has their specific energy force called Qi (pronounced “chee”).

 The popularity of acupuncture isn’t just limited to Chinese medicine.
 The Western culture also accepts acupuncture as an effective pain-relieving treatment.
 The process releases endorphins (your body’s natural painkillers) and improves blood flow.

 Many research studies have also concluded that acupuncture is an effective lumbar disc herniation treatment.
 It also treats the post-operative pain of disc herniation surgery.